 If you don’t happen to know a patent attorney, and this is a specialty that a regular attorney just cannot perform, you might consider hiring an independent person to handle the endless meetings and work involved on your behalf.
 This person, let’s just call them a consultant, probably knows a few highly regarded patent attorneys, and will work on your behalf to make the process go forward.
 Or you can spend endless amounts of your time handling the attorneys, the paperwork, and the stress.

 As it so happens, I am a consultant that can perform this very valuable work on your behalf.
-Just send an email to LWest@tidewaterservices.net and let’s get this party going!
+We invite you to contact us at email@example.com and include a subject line of "Tidewater Inquiry".

 Tidewater Capital Services.